 Stock Status

 Year of Most Recent 2014

 Assessment

-Assessment Runs Presented Survey biomass estimates for ≥ 30 mm shell length
+Assessment Runs Presented

-Reference Points Target(s): Not defined, but B{MSY} assumed
+Reference Points Target(s): Not defined, but $B{MSY}$ assumed

-Soft Limit: 20% B 0
+Soft Limit: $20\% B_0$

-Hard Limit: 10% B 0
+Hard Limit: $10\% B_0$

 Overfishing threshold: - Undefined

 Status in relation to Target About as Likely as Not (40-60%) to be at or above the target

 (except for local depletion is some bays)

-Status in relation to Limits Unlikely (< 40%) to be below the soft limit and Very Unlikely (<

-10%) to be below the hard limit
+Status in relation to Limits Unlikely (< 40%) to be below the soft limit and Very Unlikely (< 10%) to be below the hard limit

+Status in relation to ,

-Status in relation to Overfishing is Very Unlikely (<10%) to be occurring
+Status in relation to Overfishing Overfishing is Very Unlikely (<10%) to be occurring

-Overfishing
+C C C C C C C C C C C C C C C C C C C valactory and Current Status

 Historical Stock Status Trajectory and Current Status

-Recruited biomass (\geq 30 mm shell length) over time.
-Notably, the area surveyed over time has changed (see Tables 4 and 5) and decreased at the last time of survey (compared to previous occasions) at all three sites.
+Recruited biomass (> 30 mm sh Recruited biomass ( $\geq$ 30 mm shell length) over time.
+Notably, the area surveyed over time has changed (see Tables

+st time of survey (compared to previous occasions) at all three sites.

-Fishery and Stock Trends Recent Trend in Biomass or The recruited biomass estimates of cockles from Pakawau beach Proxy have shown a general trend of increase until 2004, with the lowest value in 1992 (5299 t) and the highest value in 2004 (8803 t); followed by a decline to historically low levels in 2014 (3363 t),.
+Fishery and Stock Trends

+Recent Trend in Biomass o

+Proxy have shown a general trend of increase until 2004, with the lowest

+Recent Trend in Fishing value in 1992 (5299 t) and the highest value in 2004 (8803 t); followed by a decline to historically low levels in 2014 (3363 t),.
 The Ferry Point recruited biomass estimates declined from 2442 t in 1996 to 443 t and 470 t in 2004 and 2008, respectively.
 Riwaka total biomass estimates decreased from 1991 (1880 t) to 2008 (939 t).
 Notably, the area surveyed has changed over time and decreased at the last survey (compared to previous surveys) at all three sites.
-Recent Trend in Fishing Landings since 2004-05 are intermediate compared to the history Mortality or Proxy of the fishery and have fluctuated without trend between 220 and 460 t.
+Landings since 2004-05 are intermediate compared to the history Mortality or Proxy of the fishery and have fluctuated without trend between 220 and 460 t.
 Other Abundance Indices - Trends in Other Relevant Indicators or Variables -